Notary Question: Can a Notary notarize for Family Members?

 When To Refuse a Notarization for a family member?

 A Notary Public should comply with every request to notarize a document, but there may be times when the request is unreasonable or unlawful.
-It is unlawful for a Notary to notarize their own signature and it is also unlawful for a Notary to notarize a document for a family member or friend which names the Notary in the document.
+It is unlawful for a Notary to notarize their own signature and it is also unlawful for a Notary to notarize a document for a family member or friend who names the Notary in the document.
 Notarizing these documents renders them invalid and could cause repercussions for the notary.

 Notaries are also prohibited from notarizing documents when there are vested benefits.
 Vested benefits are interests that contain a promise of present or future enjoyment.
 A good example of where a notary might experience a vested interest is with a mortgage or deed on a home or with a transfer of ownership.
 For example, if a notary is asked to notarize a document for her husband that involves the sale and transfer of ownership of her mother-in-law’s property, although the Notary is not named, there will be an indirect benefit to the notary in the future.